panmann7/Rise-and-Reflect/README.md

 Features I've implemented:

 Frontend:
-React using Typescript
+React using Typescript,
-Styling using MUI
+Styling using MUI,
-Visually appealing and responsive UI
+Visually appealing and responsive UI,
-Using react router
+Using react router,
 Git usage

 Backend:
-Built using C# using .NET8
+Built using C# using .NET8,
-Using Microsoft Entity Framework Core
+Using Microsoft Entity Framework Core,
-Using a MySQL database
+Using a MySQL database,
 Has the CRUD operations: create, read, update, and delete

 Advanced features:
-The switching of theme from light to dark Containerized project using docker
+The switching of theme from light to dark, Containerized project using docker,
 Deployed using Azure